 While we ate, we resisted an attempted assault by a family of hungry coatis.

-We went to bed early, convinced that we would face a new sunny day, full of newness and activity, like the one that was closing.
-We were wrong and it was not little.
+We went to bed early, convinced that we would face a new sunny day, full of novelty and activity, like the one that was ending.

 An Unexpected Meteorological Dramatism